Helmut Machemer: Second World War

 Machemer was 36 years old when the Second World War began with the German invasion of Poland on 1 September 1939.
 He was unlikely to be drafted due to his age but volunteered for service on the first day of the war.
 Machemer volunteered in an attempt to make use of a little-known exception in the Nazi racial laws: that the "non-Aryan" family of an Aryan could be classified as being of "German blood", if the man made a significant contribution to the Nazi state.
-Machemer became convinced that if he was awarded the Iron Cross, first class for bravery on the battlefield then he could secure the reclassification of his family.
+Machemer became convinced that if he was awarded the Iron Cross first class and the Infantry Assault Badge for bravery on the battlefield then he could secure the reclassification of his family.

 Machemer served during the 1940 invasion of France and the 1941 invasion of Russia, in which he served as an Unterarzt (medical officer aspirant) of the reconnaissance unit of the 16th Panzer Division.
 For his part in the latter operation he was awarded the second class Iron Cross.
 At one point he worked in a captured Soviet hospital, operating on captured Russian soldiers.
 Whilst in action Machemer was shot in the neck, but after checking it was not serious, returned to duty treating soldiers who had been shot through the lungs.
 He noted this in a letter home to his wife and Erna's reply was that he "shouldn't consciously put yourself in danger again, it seems to me like a challenge to fate".
 Helmut also wrote to Erna of his concern that he might be withdrawn from the front line and placed in a field hospital where he would be unlikely to be recommended for a bravery award.

 Machemer was of the opinion that he would not be recommended for the Iron Cross, first class unless he held the position of medical officer.
 This promotion had been previously denied to him due to his marriage to Erna.
-Machemer appealed the decision in March 1942 and, after sending a family tree and confirmation that Erna had no contact with her Jewish relations, was promoted to the rank of Oberarzt and approved for the Iron Cross, first class on 14 May 1942.
-Machemer records that he celebrated this decision with sparkling wine and, the next day had a hangover.
+Machemer appealed the decision in March 1942 and requested promotion to the rank of Oberarzt.
+After sending a family tree and confirmation that Erna had no contact with her Jewish relation he was approved for the Iron Cross, first class on 14 May 1942.
+Machemer records that he celebrated this decision with champagne and, the next day had a hangover.

 Machemer was killed at mid-day 18 May, while on a trip to screen the battlefield for wounded soldiers.
-He was hit in head by shrapnel from a grenade during the Second Battle of Kharkov.
+He was hit in head by shrapnel from an artillery shell while travelling in a vehicle during the Second Battle of Kharkov.
 Machemer was travelling in a car at the time, his companion was heavily wounded, but survived.
 Machemer, who was 39 when he died, recorded in his final diary entry of 18 May that he had slept well and was awaiting orders.
-In March 1943 Erna and her children were granted "German-blood" status, in what is believed to be the only known case of such an exemption.
+On 3 March 1943 Erna and her children were granted "German-blood" status by a decree personally signed by Adolf Hitler.
+This is believed to be the only known case of such an exemption.